 Season 3, Episode 4

 People are the biggest asset of any company, but companies don't always provide their people with the greatest experiences or opportunities.
-On this episode Susan Rylance shares her wisdom about next level leadership and teams.
-She's the VP of Growth, the Search Practice Lead and Partner at Fahren, a digital leadership company.
-Susan talks about her experiences helping businesses achieve their goals while building next generation teams, and also about her work with the Minority Business Growth Alliance.
+In this episode, Susan Rylance shares her wisdom about next-level leadership and teams.
+She's the VP of Growth, the Search Practice Lead, and a Partner at Fahren, a digital leadership company.
+Susan talks about her experiences helping businesses achieve their goals while building next-generation teams, and also about her work with the Minority Business Growth Alliance.

 Work with Fahren